Why Climb Kilimanjaro with Alpine Ascents?

 We are noted as the top trip among guide services in national magazines and climbing books.

 We offer a full seven – nine days on our climb for acclimatization (and ultimately higher summit success).
 On a route by route basis, we look to offer the maximum amount of time to acclimatize and safely climb

 Our safari includes three national parks: Tarangire, Ngorongoro Crater and the Serengeti.
 We also fly back (weather permitting) on the last day, greatly reducing the return trip.
 We lodge in outstanding hotels (Sopa Group) , and travel privately by Land Cruisers.

 Superlatives like “five-star,” “luxurious,” and “incredible” are often used to by our climbers to describe our Kilimanjaro climbing experience.

 More than 2,000 people have climbed Kilimanjaro with Alpine Ascents.

 We are proud partners of the Kilimanjaro Porters Program http://www.kiliporters.org/ As part of this project we can guarantee that our porters are paid among the highest wages.
 This fosters our relationship with the local Tanzanian community and assists with local schools.

-Most Alpine Ascents trips are via the Machame Route and the Lemosho/Crater Rim Route, which have distinct advantages over such routes as the Umbwe (very steep, fast and low summit success), the Western Breach (crater rim camp leaves one very susceptible to altitude sickness) and 8 day Lemosho (which basically feeds into the Machame Route after 3 days) and the Rongai 7 day (bypasses the most beautiful and scenic parts of the mountain).
+Most Alpine Ascents trips are via the 7 day Machame Route and the 9 day Lemosho/Crater Rim Route, which have distinct advantages over such routes as the Umbwe (very steep, fast and low summit success), the Western Breach (ascends a steep headwall with high rockfall danger and previous accidents) and 8 day Lemosho (which basically feeds into the Machame Route after 3 days) and the Rongai 7 day (bypasses the most beautiful and scenic parts of the mountain).
 The Machame is not nearly as busy as the Marangu and affords and very pristine experience for the Kilimanjaro climber.
-The Lemosho 9 day allows the opportunity for climbers to sleep at the crater rim.
+The Lemosho 9 day allows the opportunity for climbers to sleep at the crater floor.

 At Alpine Ascents, we look for the route that will give us the most interesting wilderness experience, best acclimatization, and all-around enjoyment and beauty for our climbers.
 For those who may wish to climb another route, we are happy to arrange private climbs.